cisagov/ScubaGear/baselines/aad.md

     Administrator.
 Once the roles are reassigned according to the guidance, check the score again after 48 hours to ensure compliance.

-## 2.12 Highly Privileged User Accounts SHALL Be Cloud-Only
+## 12 Highly Privileged User Accounts

 Assign users that need to perform highly privileged tasks to cloud-only Azure AD accounts to minimize the collateral damage of an on-premises identity compromise.[^1]

-### 2.12.1 Policy
+### Policies
+#### MS.AAD.12.1v1

-- Users that need to be assigned to highly privileged Azure AD roles SHALL be provisioned cloud-only accounts that are separate from the on-premises directory or other federated identity providers.
+Users that need to be assigned to highly privileged Azure AD roles SHALL be provisioned cloud-only accounts that are separate from the on-premises directory or other federated identity providers.
+- _Rationale:_ TODO
+- _Last modified:_ June 2023

+#### MS.AAD.12.2v1
-- The following built-in Azure AD roles are considered highly privileged at a minimum.
+The following built-in Azure AD roles are considered highly privileged at a minimum.
 Additional built-in roles that are considered highly privileged in the agency’s environment can be added to this list:

   - Global Administrator